 Know What Similar Homes are Selling For

+It’s really important to know what other homes are selling for so that you get a good deal.
 Search for homes that have sold within the past few months, looking at actual sales prices.
 While you won’t always be able to tell the condition they were in, you may be able to get an idea from listing photos.
 Eliminate those that seem to have very low prices as they may be transactions between family members that don’t reflect market value.

 Give Them Your Best Bid